feilipu/NASCOM_BASIC_4.7/README.md

 Full input and output buffering with incoming data hardware handshaking.
 Handshake shows full before the buffer is totally filled to allow run-on from the sender.
-Transmit and receive are interrupt driven.
+Transmit and receive are interrupt driven, and are fast.

 Receive buffer is 255 bytes, to allow efficient pasting of Basic into the editor.
 Transmit buffer is 15 bytes, because the RC2014 is too slow to fill the buffer.
 Receive buffer overflows are silently discarded.

-A jump to RAM at `0xE000` is provided to ease the exit to ASM programs.
+Two versions of initialisation routines for NASCOM Basic are provided.

+# 56k Basic

+Provides the maximum Basic program space, and requires a 64k/56k RAM module.
+No non-Basic programming features are provided.

 ```bash
 SBC - Grant Searle